Blue Run Rocks Rock Climbing

-a few sunny patches on the boulders that change climbs as the day goes along some shady and cool sides as well fairly secluded as you have to hike 30 mins (or more) to the sandstone boulders a great place to climb the only problem is the climbs are short averaging 20-35ft quite a few sport routes and even a few trad routes
+A few sunny patches on the boulders that change climbs as the day goes along, with some shady and cool sides as well.
+Fairly secluded as you have to hike 30 mins (or more) to the sandstone boulders; the hike in and out is just shy of two miles.
+A great place to climb, the only problem is the climbs are short averaging 20-35ft.

 Often muddy after it rains be sure to wear boots!

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Blue Run Rocks:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Blue Run Rocks:

 BETA PHOTO: Trail head leading to Blue Run Rocks.

 BETA PHOTO: Blue Run Rocks.
 The Main Attraction boulder on the...